 - I have obtained a training contract and can provide reference letters from my employers and tutors.
 Will submitting these assist my application?

 No. The basis for admission to the PCLL is academic merit.
 The most important indicator of academic merit is your law qualification.

 - Do I have to submit originals of supporting documents?

 Yes.
 Copies of supporting documents sent by fax or email will be acceptable at first instance.
-However, should an offer be made to you, you will be required to submit the originals including the transcript of the final award of your law qualification and your original IELTS certificate by the stipulated deadline.
+However, should an offer be made to you, you will be required to submit the originals including the transcript of the final award of your law qualification which must be sent directly to the Faculty by the awarding institution and your original IELTS score report which must again be sent directly to the Faculty by the testing organization by the stipulated deadline.
 The Faculty will not return any supporting documents submitted by applicants.
 All documents submitted will be destroyed if the application is unsuccessful.

 - Are applicants required to attend an interview as part of the application process?